Cognitive-AI-Tech/Carloudy-iOS-SDK/README.md

    1. **appId**: (8) provided by Carloudy after user registered account(register your app and get appId at http://betastore.carloudy.com).
 Will define folders and start a new session belongs to the specific app.
    1. **textViewId**: (1) [0-9, a-z] ex:0, 5, c, or x.
 User defined display section id for distinguishing among other display sections
    1. **picId**: (2) [0-9, a-z] ex:2c, x5, 80, or az.
 Unique id for picture to display. **The picId must be the same as the picture name uploaded by the user** at http://betastore.carloudy.com/details
-   1. For more details about format of appId, textViewId, picID, commandID, labelTextSize, postionsX,Y, width, height, please see Notification Project.docx.
+   1. For more details about format of appId, textViewId, picID, commandID, labelTextSize, postionsX,Y, width, height, please see `Notification Project.docx`.
    ```swift

     open func pairButtonClicked(finish: @escaping ((String)->()))